MagnivOrg/magniv-docs/docs/tutorials/github-scraper.md

 :::

-This example illustrates how Magniv allows you to:
-1. Work with API that has a rate limit
-2. Create a modular data application
-3. Use Redis as an artifact store between Magniv tasks

 ## Stargazers

-Stargazers is the name GitHub gives to people who have starred a repo:
+Stargazers is the name GitHub gives to users who have starred a repo:
 ![Stargazers screenshot](../../static/img/stargazers.png)

-[The GitHub API](https://docs.github.com/en/rest) allows you to get all the accounts of stargazers.
-You can then further use the GitHub API to get the full profile information of those users.
-This information can be used to calculate cool metrics about repositories and also create lists of GitHub users who have certain interests.
+[The GitHub API](https://docs.github.com/en/rest) allows you to retrieve a list of stargazers on a repo.
+You can then further use the GitHub API to get the full profile information of each user.
+This information can be used to calculate interesting metrics about repositories, as well as being used to create lists of GitHub users who have certain interests.

-Given the sheer amount of stargazers for some repos and [GitHub's rate limits](https://docs.github.com/en/developers/apps/building-github-apps/rate-limits-for-github-apps) it is unrealistic to run this on a local machine, making scheduling it on the cloud with a platform like Magniv a great choice.
+Given the sheer amount of stargazers for some repos and [GitHub's rate limits](https://docs.github.com/en/developers/apps/building-github-apps/rate-limits-for-github-apps), it is unrealistic to constantly re-run this on a local machine.
+Scheduling these jobs on the cloud with a platform like Magniv will greatly help.

-## Pre-Magniv Setup
+## Requirements

-Before you get started with Magniv you should:
+Before starting this tutorial, make sure to:
 - Create a [Github OAuth app](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app)
-- Create a Redis instance you can connect to (we created one on [Render](https://render.com/))
+- Create a Redis instance you can connect to ([Render](https://render.com/) is the easiest place to do this)
-- Create a Postgres DB you can connect to (we used [Railway](https://railway.app/) because they let you view the data quickly, Render can also work here)
+- Create a Postgres database you can connect to ([Railway](https://railway.app/) and [Render](https://render.com/) are both good choices for this)

 ## Task Architecture

-This scraper will consist of three different Magniv Tasks:
+This scraper will consist of three different Magniv tasks:
-1. Task 1 will get the stargazers from a repo
+1. Retrieve a list of stargazers from a repo
-2. Task 2 will take the stargazers and get their full profile information
+2. Fetch full profile information for each stargazer user
-3. Task 3 will clean those profiles and put them into a Postgres database
+3. Clean fetched user profiles and save into a Postgres database

-We will be using [Redis sets](https://redis.io/docs/manual/data-types/#sets) to keep track of all of our objects between the three tasks.
-This will act like an artifact store.
+We will be using [Redis sets](https://redis.io/docs/manual/data-types/#sets) to pass data between the three tasks.
+This will serve as an artifact store.

-## Task 1: Prepare {#task1}
+## Task 1: Retrieving stargazers for a repo {#task1}

-This task reads a Redis set that has the name of the repos that are to be scraped.
-For this tutorial we manually added repos to this set, but you can easily imagine creating an endpoint to allow anyone to add repos to this set.
+We must now read from a Redis set containing name of the repos that have yet to be scraped.
+For this tutorial, we will manually add a list of repos to this set.
+This could easily be extended through an endpoint to allow anyone to add repos to the Redis set.

-We scheduled this task to run daily.
-It checks the Redis set `github_repos`, calls the GitHub API to get the stargazers and then adds them to another Redis set called `github_list`.
+This task should be scheduled to run daily.
+On each run, a repo is popped from the Redis set `github_repos`, the GitHub API is called to retrieve the list of stargazers for the repo, and the stargazers are pushed to another Redis set `github_list`.
 ```python
 @task(
     schedule="@daily",